 Building Permit Values

-Building permit values measures the total value of residential construction projects.
+Building permit values measures the total value of residential and non-residential permit values.

 Why This Matters

 According to Statistics Canada: Building permit data are widely used as a leading indicator for the construction industry since the issuance of a building permit is one of the first steps in the construction process.
 Statistics on building permits are essential for the computation of residential capital expenditures and inputs for the quarterly and annual estimates of net capital stock and depreciation by component.
 They are also a major input in the computation of the investment in non-residential building construction on a sub-annual basis.
 In addition, the results of this survey are used by CMHC (Canada Mortgage and Housing Corporation) as a reference base for conducting a monthly survey of housing starts and completions in accordance with its mandate.
 The statistics are used by a wide range of economists, construction industry analysts, housing market analysts and economic development officers across Canada.

 Measurement and Limitations

 This data is collected directly by the City of Winnipeg – no sampling is done.